![]() |

 To create the server:

-LLM script as described aboveRemote option of the LLM and optionally configure the server parameters: port, API key, SSL certificate, SSL keyAlternatively you can use a server binary for easier deployment:
+LLM script as described aboveRemote option of the LLM and optionally configure the server port and API keyAlternatively you can use a server binary for easier deployment:

-Create a second project with the game characters using the LLMCharacter script as described above.
-Enable the Remote option and configure the host with the IP address (starting with "http://") and port of the server.
+Create a second project with the game characters using the LLMAgent script as described above.
+Enable the Remote option and configure the host with the IP address (starting with "http://") and port / API key of the server.

 The Embeddings function can be used to obtain the emdeddings of a phrase: